YoussBGD/ssm-dta/README.md

 - If you performed evaluation, you will see the evaluation metrics such as MSE, RMSE, Pearson correlation, and C-index.
 Additionally, you will find a download link for the output file containing the predicted scores and a table comparing the true and predicted scores.

 That's it!
-You can repeat the process with different input files or adjust the settings as needed.
+You can repeat the process with different input files or adjust the settings as needed. <br><br><br>

 ## Overview of the code files

 The SSM-DTA project consists of several Python files that work together to provide the functionality for drug-target binding affinity prediction.
 Here's an overview of each file: